rorihara/Keplerian_Mask_Generator/README.md

 ## Output
 - If `save_fits` is True, the masks are saved as a FITS file.
 Please note that `slice_image` must be set to False; otherwise, the FITS file will not be saved.
 If you use a mask in CASA, please convert it to CASA image format using the `importfits` task in the CASA tools before applying it.
 If the number of axes in the FITS data is four, they are ordered as [RA, DEC, STOKES, FREQ].
 - If `save_npy` is True, the masks will be saved as a npy file.
-- If `make_animation` is True, an animation will be created and saved as an HTML file.
+- If `save_animation` is True, an animation will be created and saved as an HTML file.

 ### Author
 Ryuta Orihara (email: roriharaiba@gmail.com)